 Located about halfway between West Asheville and Waynesville, just off Interstate 40, Canton is a modern snapshot of a classic mill town.
-The downtown district is listed on the National Register of Historic Places, and many of the unique and beautiful bungalows and buildings once built for mill workers and managers are still intact.
+The downtown district is listed on the National Register of Historic Places.
+And many of the unique and beautiful bungalows and buildings around town, once built for mill workers and managers, are still intact.
 But the growing town is also full of a number of culinary delights, attractions, and outdoor adventures.

-Whether you’re vacationing or stay-cationing, Canton offers residents and visitors alike many opportunities to Live the Life You Choose.
+Whether you’re vacationing or stay-cationing, Canton offers residents and visitors alike many opportunities to Live Abundantly in WNC.
 Here’s a quick itinerary for a charming weekend in historic Canton, NC.

 Enjoy an authentic Western North Carolina weekend excursion by staying in a riverside mountain cabin.
-There are many cabin rental options in and around Canton.
-Head south into the Nantahala National Forest for a number of cabins along the Pigeon River.
-Riverside Cabin, pictured, is only 20 minutes to Main Street Canton, or half an hour to the Blue Ridge Parkway.
+There are many cabin rental options around Canton.
+Head south into the Nantahala National Forest for a number of cabins along the Pigeon River and near Lake Logan.

 We can personally vouch for the juiciness of J-RO’s Burgers’ (pronounced JAY-rows) signature sandwich.
 And so can all the locals who have enjoyed this Main Street staple since 2017—along with all the Waynesville locals who’ve loved the first location, Smoky Mountain Sub Shop, since 1993!
-Choose from the house (house-ground ribeye) or local beef patty, made from responsibly raised beef from Rice Family Farms in Canton.
+Choose from the house-ground ribeye or local beef patty, made from responsibly raised beef from Rice Family Farms in Canton.
 Vegetarians can swap for a delicious and spicy black bean patty.
 Pick your toppings and sandwich between the pretzel bun for a soft, sweet twist (pun intended).
 Hot sauce lovers will love the selection of sweet and spicy sauces available, as well!

 Love comic books, figurines, anime collectibles, or retro video games?
 Main Street Canton has a few surprises up its sleeve.
 Not So Old Toys and Comics carries family-friendly and fun comics and toys from the 1970s through today.
 Around the corner, check out the up-and-coming Tokyo Toybox (or follow them to their latest convention) for a wide range of anime plush, figurines, and collectibles.
 Just down the block, Home Computer Services houses a Video Game & Computer Museum, an extensive collection of vintage computer and video gaming systems.
 Step back in time to play your favorite game or program!

 Experience what happens when passion collides with creativity, a love for beer making, and the best ingredients.
 BearWaters Brewery is located a quick walk from the heart of downtown along the Pigeon River.
-Grab some grub from the adjoining Pigeon River Grill, including Martha’s “Mild to Wild” wings with 10+ house-made sauces from which to choose.
+Grab some grub to enjoy by the banks with your brew.
+We recommend the Appalachian flatbread with an apple butter base, caramelized onions, pork, feta, and a balsamic drizzle.
 Hang out on the patio overlooking the water, and stay for trivia, live music, or other events.

 Wrap up your weekend (at whatever pace you prefer) by taking a walk around town.
 Historic murals dot the downtown landscape, offering interesting viewing on Main Street.
 Take the paved trails of Sorrells Park, which will also include a splash pad soon.
 Or stroll along the Pigeon River Scenic Walking Trail.
-Located along the Pigeon River and trailing through town, the 1.5-mile trail features benches to relax and enjoy the local scenery and wildlife.
+Located along the Pigeon River and meandering through town, the 1.5-mile trail features benches to relax and enjoy the local scenery and wildlife.
 Don’t forget to bring bird food for the ducks and geese that live along the river.